gorjanradevski/p_and_o_3/README.md

 [Stackoverlow source](https://stackoverflow.com/questions/6918493/in-python-why-use-logging-instead-of-print) about printing vs logging.

-### Virual environments
+### Virtual environments

 - In the future I would suggest that you install [Poetry](https://poetry.eustace.io/).
-Poetry helps you manage your virtual enviroments in Python and serves as a dependency resolver.
-Assuming that you installed `poetry` for this project, navigate to the cloned directory and run `poetry install`.
-Then, `poetry` will set up an identical virtual environment for you as the one I have for this project.
+Poetry helps you manage your virtual environments in Python and serves as a dependency resolver.
+In case you decide to use Poetry for this project, let me know and I will push the necessary files for you to replicate the virtual environment with Poetry.
+Assuming that you installed `poetry` for this project and I pushed the files, navigate to the cloned directory and run `poetry install`.
+Then, `poetry` will set up an identical virtual environment as the one I have for this project.
 Several commands to keep in mind about `poetry`:

 - `poetry add package_name` to install a package.
 - `poetry remove package_name` to remove a package.
 - `poetry init` to create a new project (this will set up a `pyproject.toml` file for you where all dependencies will be listed).
-- `poetry lock` it will resolve all your dependencies and create a a `poetry.lock` file that you SHOULD keep in version control.
+- `poetry lock` it will resolve all your dependencies and create a `poetry.lock` file that you SHOULD keep in version control.
 - `poetry run python script1.py` to execute a Python script using Python from inside the virtual environment.